qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

   <user home>/.qgis2/qgis-auth.db

-This class takes care of the user interaction: by asking to set master the password or by transparently using it to access crypted stored info.
+This class takes care of the user interaction: by asking to set master password or by transparently using it to access crypted stored info.

 .. _Init_manager_and_set_master_password: